codewars/docs/content/authoring/kata/adding-images.md

 ### Cons

 - Simple-looking SVGs often require a significant amount of code anyway, inflating the kata description.
+However, they can be minified or optmized with some additional tools  (for example [SVGOMG](https://jakearchibald.github.io/svgomg/)), or by removing unnecessary parts of markup and metadata.
 - The results of mixing HTML with Markdown are ill-defined and subject to change.